michaelfester/docs/docs/guides/intermediate/conditions-filtering-and-visibility.md

 ## **Conditional add, edit & delete**

-Allowing users to add, edit & delete records can be very powerful, but you’ll almost certainly want to restrict this to only certain items or to certain users.
+Allowing users to add, edit & delete records can be very powerful, but you'll almost certainly want to restrict this to only certain items or to certain users.

 {% callout title="" %}
 In Pages, this is a lot more complex, but we will be making it a lot easier in the future.
 For now, check out our guide on Filtering & Visibility conditions to learn more.